South bracing for more severe storms, rain

-Parts of the South are bracing for more rain Tuesday, a day after severe storms killed four people in Alabama.
+At least five people have been killed as severe storms moved across the Southeast, bringing heavy rain and strong winds.

-The line of severe thunderstorms spawned several possible tornadoes, and the threat continued into early Tuesday for southern Alabama, southwest Georgia and the Florida Panhandle.
+The line of severe thunderstorms spawned several possible tornadoes, and the threat continued into Tuesday moring for southern Alabama, southwest Georgia and the Florida Panhandle.

 Four people were killed Monday evening when a tree fell on their mobile home in Rehobeth, Alabama, said Kris Ware, a spokeswoman for the Dothan Houston County Emergency Management Agency.